 “The Standard Library from Scratch” is a two-day training course with programming exercises taught by Arthur O’Dwyer.
-It is offered at the Meydenbauer Conference Center from 9AM to 5PM on Saturday and Sunday, September 23rd and 24th (immediately prior to the conference).
+It is offered at the Meydenbauer Conference Center from 9AM to 5PM on Saturday and Sunday, September 29th and 30th (immediately following the conference).
 Lunch is included.

 Join Arthur O’Dwyer on a deep dive into the innards of the standard library.
 We’ll implement a significant fraction of the standard library in two days, by building high-level components on top of lower-level ones.
 As we go, we’ll touch on just about every aspect of modern C++ programming, including value semantics, exception safety, the C++11 multi-threaded memory model, and several “standard” API design patterns.